drreynolds/Math6370-codes/Problems.md

 ## global_min

-Interactive demo working through a RAJA/CUDA parallelization of our previous lab on performing steepest-descent minimization repeatedly using different initial conditions.
+Interactive demo working through a Kokkos parallelization of our previous lab on performing steepest-descent minimization repeatedly using different initial conditions.

 Key learning topics: